IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 The endpoint and SDK API returns opt-out status if the <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> you are generating the token for has been opted out of UID2.
 If this happens, save the information and do not call the token generation endpoint for the same DII again.
 :::

-You will need to pass the `Identity` response into the mobile app: see [Configure the UID2 Mobile SDK for your mobile app](#configure-the-uid2-mobile-sdk-for-your-mobile-app).
+You will need to pass the `Identity` response into the mobile app: see [Configure the UID2 Mobile SDK](#configure-the-uid2-mobile-sdk).

 :::note
 For security reasons, the API key and secret used in token generation must be called server-side.
 Do not store these values inside a mobile app.
 For details, see [Security of API Key and Client Secret](../getting-started/gs-credentials.md#security-of-api-key-and-client-secret).